jonas-pietzsch/golumbus/README.md

 ## Install it

-Golumbus is meant to be a command accessible via `go`, so just install it using `npm install -g golumbus`
+Golumbus is meant to be a command accessible via `go` and `goto`, so just install it using `npm install -g golumbus`.

 ## How to use?